At Highwood, we strive to be a local leading light in good practice for Early Years Education and Care.

 - We will share and be kind and helpful to others.

 We aim to be as flexible as possible in order to fit around busy lives.
-We are open from Monday to Friday 7:45am – 6:00pm, 50 weeks of the year.
-We are closed on Bank Holidays and for two weeks over Christmas and New Year, usually linked with the Hampshire school holidays.
+The facilities at Highwood Nursery are open from Monday to Friday 7:45am – 6:00pm.
+We are open 50 weeks of the year.
+We are closed on Bank Holidays and for two weeks over Christmas and the New Year usually linked with the Hampshire school holidays.
+We also close for two staff training days per year, dates are given to parents in advance.

 One month’s written notice is required if you no longer wish your child to attend the Nursery, or if you need to change your child’s hours.
 Occasional alterations can be made if staffing allows, but this must be confirmed in advance with a senior member of staff.
 Hours must be adhered to due to the required staffing ratios.